How to use this page?

 as prefix, you need to make the installation visible to the linker and compiler.
 Add the following to your~/.bashrc

-replacing prefix with the chosen directory:export LIBRARY_PATH=<prefix>/lib:$LIBRARY_PATH export LD_LIBRARY_PATH=<prefix>/lib:$LD_LIBRARY_PATH export CPLUS_INCLUDE_PATH=<prefix>/include:$CPLUS_INCLUDE_PATH
+replacing prefix with the chosen directory:

 PETSc

 PETSc is used for RBF mappings and is highly recommended for large cases.
 For small/medium-size cases, preCICE can still do an RBF mapping in parallel without PETSc.
-If you don’t need this feature, you may specify PRECICE_PETScMapping=off
+If you don’t need this feature, you may specify -DPRECICE_FEATURE_PETSC_MAPPING=off

 when building preCICE.

-Build PETSc from source If you prefer to install the most recent version from source, do the following:
+If you prefer to install the most recent version from source, do the following:

-- Get it from http://www.mcs.anl.gov/petsc/download/index.html or using
+- Download it or get the repository using

-git clone -b maint https://bitbucket.org/petsc/petsc petsc
+git clone -b release https://gitlab.com/petsc/petsc.git petsc

 - Change into that directory and compile with or without debugging: